 How Do I Know if I Need a Root Canal?

 Often there will be signs and symptoms.
 These may include:

 - Swelling in the jaw or gum above the infected tooth

 - History of a deep filling

-What’s Involved in Root Canal Therapy?
+What's Involved in a Root Canal Procedure?

 Is It Painful?

 The short answer to this is ‘no’.